Clean Tech Institute

 LITHIUM AIR BATTERY TECHNOLOGY

-Our research team lead by our director Lloyd L. Tran is currently developing Lithium Air Technology that can potentially provides 10 times more energy density than the lithium ion battery technologies.
-The newly developed Lithium Air Technology will be used to power an AMPTRAN electric car that will go for 400-500 miles between charges.
-The Lithium Air Battery technology developed by Lloyd Tran is based on proprietary Nanocomposite Technologies.
+Our Team lead by director Lloyd L. Tran is currently developing Lithium Air Technology that can potentially provides 10 times more energy density than the lithium ion battery technologies.

 WIRELESS CHARGING SYSTEM for ELECTRIC VEHICLES: